huiwanpnnl/scidac_integration/notes/CondiDiag.md

 `huiwanpnnl/atm/CondiDiag1.0_in_v2`
 (branched off from master at hash `4b21b5` from May 19, 2022)

+## Work environment

+All simulations mentioned below were performed on Compy.

 ## Implementation

 Started from `CondiDiag1.0_in_EAMv1.tar.gz` shared on [Zenodo](https://zenodo.org/record/6325126).